DmitriiR/DmitriiR.github.io/README.md

 ***
 ## Escape From Pluto

-ASCII - based scrolling shooter “Bullet Hell” that won me the prestigious course director award and is still used by the instructor as an example of what this course demands from students.
+ASCII - based scrolling shooter “Bullet Hell” that won me the prestigious course director award at Full Sail University and is still used by the instructor as an example of what this course demands from students.

 ![useful image]({{ site.url }}/assets/EscapeFromPluto.png)
 [Download .exe]({{ site.url }}/assets/Escape From Pluto.zip).

 [Download solition]({{ site.url }}/assets/EscapeFromPlutopSLN.zip).

 ***
 ## Bowling

-A fun sunday spent writing this Android bawling game.
+A fun Sunday spent writing this Android bwling game.
 ![useful image]({{ site.url }}/assets/Bowling.png)